neuronsimulator/nrn/programming/math/random.rst

     Example:

         .. code-block::
-            none
+            None - still to be corrected

-            // run the single script
+            # run the single script
-            // use the PointProcessManager to select IClamp
+            # use the PointProcessManager to select IClamp
-            // set dur of IClamp[0] to 100
+            # set dur of IClamp[0] to 100
-            // open a new Voltage Graph
+            # open a new Voltage Graph
-            objref r
-            r = new Random()
+            r = h.Random()
             r.poisson(.01)
             r.play(&IClamp[0].amp)
-            //open a RunControl
+            #open a RunControl
-            // press Init&Run several times
+            # press Init&Run several times

 ----